fikayo-sanni/ductape-docs/docs/getting-started/quickstart.md

 ---
 sidebar_position: 1
 ---
-# Quickstart
+# Start

 This guide will walk you through your first Ductape project, step by step.
-By the end, you'll have created a product, added an app, set up environments, and run your first action—all using Ductape's consistent, reusable approach.
+By the end, you'll have created a product, added an app, set up environments, and run your first action.

 ## Step 1: Install the SDK